 Our Common Stock is listed on the Nasdaq Capital Market under the symbol "BIAF".
 Our Tradeable Warrants are listed on the Nasdaq Capital Market under the symbol "BIAFW".
-On April 9, 2025, the last reported sale price of (i) our Common Stock on Nasdaq was \$0.63 per share, and (ii) our Tradeable Warrants on Nasdaq was \$0.14 per Tradeable Warrant.
-There is no established public trading market for any of the Common Warrants and we do not expect a market to develop.
+On April 10, 2025, the last reported sale price of (i) our Common Stock on Nasdaq was \$0.56 per share, and (ii) our Tradeable Warrants on Nasdaq was \$0.13 per Tradeable Warrant.
+There is no established public trading market for the April 2025 Warrants or the Pre-Funded Warrants, and we do not expect a market to develop.
+We do not intend to apply for listing of the April 2025 Warrants or the Pre-Funded Warrants on any securities exchange or other nationally recognized trading system.
+Without an active trading market, the liquidity of the April 2025 Warrants and the Pre-Funded Warrants will be limited.